claranet/cloud-deploy-docs/source/rst/commands.rst

 | This command should be the first one triggered after a Ghost Application creation.
 | It bakes a new AMI with every feature specified in the application on top of the source AMI chosen.
 (Generally a Morea/Claranet Debian AMI)
 | Claranet uses SaltStack and Ansible to provision all the chosen features and uses Packer (from HashiCorp) to bake the new AMI.
-| Ghost can also uses some other feature provisioner like Ansible.
 |

 **Command Options**